nuvlaedge/peripheral-manager-network/README.md

 **If you're developing and testing locally in your own machine**, simply run `docker build .` or even deploy the microservice via the local [compose files](docker-compose.yml) to have your changes built into a new Docker image, and saved into your local filesystem.

 **If you're developing in a non-master branch**, please push your changes to the respective branch, and wait for Travis CI to finish the automated build.
-You'll find your Docker image in the [nuvladev](https://hub.docker.com/u/nuvladev) organization in Docker hub, names as _nuvladev/peripheral-manager-Ethernet:\<branch\>_.
+You'll find your Docker image in the [nuvladev](https://hub.docker.com/u/nuvladev) organization in Docker hub, names as _nuvladev/peripheral-manager-network:\<branch\>_.

-## Deploy the NuvlaBox Peripheral Manager for Ethernet devices
+## Deploy the NuvlaBox Peripheral Manager for network devices

-The NuvlaBox Peripheral Manager for Ethernet will only work if a [Nuvla](https://github.com/nuvla/deployment) endpoint is provided and a NuvlaBox has been added in Nuvla.
+The NuvlaBox Peripheral Manager for network will only work if a [Nuvla](https://github.com/nuvla/deployment) endpoint is provided and a NuvlaBox has been added in Nuvla.

 Why?
 Because this microservice has been built to report directly to Nuvla.
-Every Ethernet device will be registered in Nuvla and associated with **an existing** NuvlaBox.
+Every network device will be registered in Nuvla and associated with **an existing** NuvlaBox.

 ### Prerequisites